School Performance in Children

 When Lyme Disease Is Mistaken for Behavioral Problems

-Recognizing the medical causes of these symptoms may help children receive appropriate treatment and educational support.
+Recognizing the medical contribution to these symptoms may help children receive appropriate medical care and educational support.

 Clinical Perspective

-In my practice, children with Lyme disease frequently present with symptoms affecting multiple systems, including cognitive function, sleep, mood, and autonomic regulation.
-These symptoms can significantly interfere with school performance even when physical symptoms appear mild.
+In my practice, children with Lyme disease frequently present with symptoms affecting cognitive function, sleep, mood, autonomic regulation, and stamina.

-With appropriate recognition and treatment, many children with Lyme disease improve and are able to return to normal academic activities.
+With appropriate recognition and treatment, many children improve and are able to return to normal academic and social activities.

 For a broader discussion of pediatric symptoms, see Children With Lyme Disease: Symptoms and School Impact.